etaagen/dissertation_chapter_4/Supplementary_1/master_functions/Read_Me.md

-### master function descriptions
+### Master function descriptions

-All the master functions are called within (master_simulation_f.R)[https://github.com/etaagen/dissertation_chapter_4/blob/main/Supplementary_1/master_simulation_f.R] or (master_simulation_bp.R)[https://github.com/etaagen/dissertation_chapter_4/blob/main/Supplementary_1/master_simulation_bp.R].
+All the master functions are called within [master_simulation_f.R](https://github.com/etaagen/dissertation_chapter_4/blob/main/Supplementary_1/master_simulation_f.R) or [master_simulation_bp.R](https://github.com/etaagen/dissertation_chapter_4/blob/main/Supplementary_1/master_simulation_bp.R).
 To reproduce the simulations we recommend downloading the master scripts and running on a server's Terminal in parallel (the master functions do not need to be downloaded, accessible via GitHub raw HTML links).

 ----